-Undergraduates and graduates may be eligible 5, 8, 10, or 15-year loan terms with fixed rates currently as low as 5.29% and variable rates as low as 4.07%.
+Undergraduates may be eligible 5, 8, 10, or 15-year loan terms with fixed rates currently as low as 5.29% and variable rates as low as 4.07%.
 Parents may be able to secure loans with terms between 5 and 15 years with variable rates as low as 5.22 percent and fixed rates as low as 6.62 percent.

 5.74% – 11.85%